maningreen/theGreenEngine/LUA.md

 ##### Its youngest child Key

 Key is a number used to represent (get this) a key on the keyboard or a button on the mouse.
-"How do i find the value?", see [here](./keys.md), and just comb through
+"How do i find the value?", 2 ways:
+  1. For key A, use 'a', this will supply the ascii code
+  2. Comb through [./keys.md]

 ##### Its son keybind